The Time to Advocate for Refugees Is Now

 Learn more about the issues facing refugees and children displaced by conflict — and what you can do to become an advocate for asylum advocacy.

-Advocate for refugee children and displaced children around the world by joining our political advocacy arm — Save the Children Advocacy Network's — efforts.
-Send a message to your member of Congress: we must increase foreign aid funding to help families around the world survive this devastating shock.
+Advocate for Ukraine refugee children and those and displaced in Ukraine by joining our political advocacy arm — Save the Children Advocacy Network's — efforts.
+Send a message to President Biden and Congress: we must investigate the violence against kids and families in Ukraine and ensure those responsible are held to account.

 Today, a record number of children – 1 in 6 – are living in war zones around the world.
 Children in Ukraine, Syria, Afghanistan and around the world are facing unimaginable mental and physical trauma than ever before.
 And due to the pandemic, global levels of poverty are on the rise while mental health is declining – especially amongst kids.

 Advocate for refugee children and displaced children around the world by joining our political advocacy arm — Save the Children Advocacy Network's — efforts.
-Send a message to your members of Congress: co-sponsor the MINDS Act to ensure kids around the world grow up happy and healthy.
+Send a message to your members of Congress: pass the MINDS Act to help at-risk kids heal and grow.

 The United States recently helped thousands of Afghan children and families fleeing violence.
 Many are now seeking to build new lives in our country.